Ebaka716/searchV3/memoryBank/activeContext.md

 - Sidebar updated: Actions section now has 'New Search' and 'New Research Project' as top-level items with unique icons; History section is grouped by date; all buttons are centered when collapsed; profile and settings order swapped; profile menu uses shadcn/ui DropdownMenu.

+- LoadingSpinner component created for modular loading states (used in search and dialogue flow)
+- Search page now supports a dialogue array: queries from EnhancedInput are added to a dialogue list, each with loading and result states, rendered above the input (newest at top)

 - (Add your current work focus, recent changes, and next steps here)

+## Next Steps
+- Implement scroll/snap-to-top behavior for new dialogue entries in the dialogue flow.
+- Ensure the initial query (from URL or first input) appears in the dialogue flow.
+- Add persistent dialogue history so that previous sessions/queries are retained across reloads or navigation.